tytydraco/yessleep/out/The_Oily_Man.md

 Rather safe than sorry, I told myself as the doors began to close.
 To my relief, no one jammed a hand in at the last minute to stop the doors, like in so many movies.

 I leant back against the lift wall, breathing out a sigh of relief.
-Then realised that Snowy was crouched and poised to spring, baring its teeth at something on the ground.
+Then realised that Snowy was crouched and poised to spring, baring her teeth at something on the ground.

 That’s when I saw it again.
 A shadow.
 A humanoid patch of darkness that draped itself in a corner of the lift.
 I felt a scream building in my lungs.
 By habit, I held it back.
 Repression, for me, is a habit that doesn’t go away even in the face of danger, it seems.
 I inched further back into the opposite corner of the lift.
 I darted my eyes about, trying to find anything that could potentially be a source of the shadow, anything that could explain why there was a shadow without a man.